mcuadros/ofelia/README.md

 <img src="https://weirdspace.dk/FranciscoIbanez/Graphics/Ofelia.gif" align="right" width="180px" height="300px" vspace="20" />

-**Ofelia** is a modern and low footprint job scheduler for __docker__ environments, built on Go.
+**Ofelia** is a modern and low footprint job scheduler for **Docker** environments, built on Go.
 Ofelia aims to be a replacement for the old fashioned [cron](https://en.wikipedia.org/wiki/Cron).

 ### Why?

 It has been a long time since [`cron`](https://en.wikipedia.org/wiki/Cron) was released, actually more than 28 years.
 The world has changed a lot and especially since the `Docker` revolution. **Vixie's cron** works great but it's not extensible and it's hard to debug when something goes wrong.

-Many solutions are available: ready to go containerized `crons`, wrappers for your commands, etc. but in the end simple tasks become complex.
+Many solutions are available: ready to go containerized `cron`s, wrappers for your commands, etc. but in the end simple tasks become complex.

 ### How?

 The main feature of **Ofelia** is the ability to execute commands directly on Docker containers.
 Using Docker's API Ofelia emulates the behavior of [`exec`](https://docs.docker.com/reference/commandline/exec/), being able to run a command inside of a running container.
-Also you can run the command in a new container destroying it at the end of the execution.
+You also can run the command in a new container destroying it at the end of the execution.

 ## Configuration

 ### Jobs

-[Scheduling format](https://godoc.org/github.com/robfig/cron) is the same as the Go implementation of `cron`.
+[Scheduling format](https://pkg.go.dev/github.com/robfig/cron) is the same as the Go implementation of `cron`.
 E.g. `@every 10s` or `0 0 1 * * *` (every night at 1 AM).

 **Note**: the format starts with seconds, instead of minutes.

-you can configure four different kind of jobs:
+You can configure four different kind of jobs:

 - `job-exec`: this job is executed inside of a running container.
 - `job-run`: runs a command inside of a new container, using a specific image.